magento/knowledge-base/src/troubleshooting/general/error-message-adding-site-into-security-scan.md

 ---
 title: Unable to add sites to Security Scan
-labels: security scan,
+labels: troubleshooting,site,security scan,error,Adobe Commerce,cloud infrastructure,on-premises
 ---

-This article provides a solution for the issue when the Admin user is unable to add sites into the Commerce Security Scan.
+This article provides possible solutions for the issue when the Admin user is unable to add sites into the Commerce Security Scan.

 ## Affected products and versions